davidsantiago/configleaf/README.md

 * `:verbose` - Set this key to true if you'd like Configleaf to print out which profiles are included whenever a task is run.
 By default, this key is false.
+* `:never-sticky` - When present, this should be a vector containing a list of profile name keys that should never be set sticky.
+For example, you can put your production profile in this key to make sure you don't accidentally set yourself into a production profile.

 So for example, if the project map has the following map in the `:configleaf` key: